makersacademy/news-summary-challenge/README.md

 `storyHandler.js` has class StoryHandler with several methods:

 - Its `constructor` takes an argument of apiURL, defaulting to the guardian's ape url, so that other routes can be injected for testing purposes.
   It also calculates a correctly formatted date string, and sets other constants for interpolation into the query string.
   It assigns CONFIG with a `getJSON` call for the config.json file (containing the hidden api-key).
-It also assigns its stories with a call of `fetchStories`
+  It also assigns its stories with a call of `fetchStories`.
 - `fetchStories` is an async function that waits for CONFIG to be fetched , then fetches from the api url plus the resulting secret api-key.
 It returns a map over the responses results array which contains the story data, and creating new Story instances from them.
 - `getJSON` is an async function that fetches a json from the specified path, waits for that to resolve, then parses and returns the json.
 - `renderHeadlines` is another async function, that awaits the stories to be assigned with `fetchStories`, which grabs the element with id of articles and gets its first element child (the ul), then iterates over the stories appending the story.headlineComponent.